 1. Make Mealtime Fun

-Make smoothies!
-Easily mix up any smoothie combination with banana + yogurt + frozen berries + tangy fruit like mango or pineapple + spinach leaves + ice!
+- Make smoothies!
+Easily mix up any smoothie combination with banana + yogurt + frozen berries + tangy fruits such as mango or pineapple + spinach leaves + ice!

 I like making meals fun.
 I’m not willing to craft separate meals for my kids, but I don’t mind making creative food I know they will love.
 Strawberry roses, sandwich shapes, and homemade macaroni and cheese are always big hits with the kiddos.
 My kids like eating their food on cute kids’ plates like this colorful Osho silicone placemat which is especially creative for crafting a child’s lunch.
 I like how this placemat allows me to create a food scene.
 My kids love eating their quesadillas and Veggie Straws from the cloud and sun-shaped cutouts.
 It’s also easy to toss in the dishwasher and clean once lunch is over.

 This super cute placemat has an extra large design that makes any mess stay on the mat, so all you have to do is clean the placemat, not your table!
 It’s made with thick food grade silicone that’s BPA-free, PVC-free, and lead-free.
 The one-piece silicone placemat sticks to the table and eliminates the need for extra bowls and plates and it’s dishwasher and microwave safe making it super easy to warm and clean.
 My girls love taking turns having their lunch on this unique placemat.
 A fun lunch makes kids much more likely to eat their food!